dadrian/dadrian.io/content/blog/posts/security-engineering-roles.md

 ---
-title: "Building a security product is not the same thing as security engineering."
+title: "Building a security product is not the same thing as security engineering"
 date: 2025-06-11T16:38:08-04:00
 ---